OpenExonaut/qbrt/README.md

-The packaging support is primitive. qbrt creates a shell script (batch script on Windows) to launch your app, and it packages your app using a platform-specific format (ZIP on Windows, DMG on Mac, and tar/gzip on Linux).
+The packaging support is primitive. qbrt creates a shell script (batch script on Windows) to launch your app, and it packages your app using a platform-specific format (ZIP on Windows, DMG on Mac).
 But it doesn't set icons nor most other package meta-data, and it doesn't create auto-installers nor support signing the package.